Horton and Port Eynon Lifeboat Station

-Horton and Port Eynon Lifeboat Station is located at Horton Beach, just off Underhill Lane in the village of Horton, on the south coast of the Gower Peninsula, approximately 14 mi west of Swansea.
+Horton and Port Eynon Lifeboat Station is located at Horton Beach, just off Underhill Lane in the village of Horton, on the south coast of the Gower Peninsula in Wales, approximately 14 mi west of Swansea.

 Port Eynon Lifeboat Station was established at Port Eynon in 1884 by the Royal National Lifeboat Institution (RNLI), but closed in 1919.
 Horton and Port Eynon Lifeboat Station, an Inshore lifeboat station, was established by the RNLI in 1968.

 The station currently operates Barbara Jane (D-824), a Inshore lifeboat, on station since 2018.

 History

 On 27 January 1883, the steamship Agnes Jack ran aground at Port Eynon Point.
 Villagers were helpless to do anything but watch on, as eighteen men were drowned.

 On 7 February 1883, the schooner Surprise was wrecked just north of Port Eynon Point, with the loss of all seven hands.

 As a result of these tragedies, the RNLI decided a lifeboat should be stationed further west than The Mumbles Lifeboat Station.
 A 34-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with equipment and a transporting carriage, was dispatched to Port Eynon, where a new boathouse had been constructed, at a cost of £400.

 The costs of the lifeboat had been met from the bequest of £1000 from the late Miss Maria Jones, of Waterloo, Liverpool.
 At a ceremony on 10 May 1884, the lifeboat was named A Daughter's Offering (ON 55) at the donor's request, and then launched on demonstration to the assembled crowd.